-A neat way of quantifying arbitrary (?) dependence structures between random variables.
+A neat way of quantifying dependence structures between random variables.
 Useful in, e.g. Quantitative Risk Management.

 The trick is simple: Informally, you look at the marginal iCDF of each of \(n\) variables, and fiddle with the joint distribution of those marginals on \([0,1]^n\).
-(That’s assuming variables are absolutely continuous w.r.t some underlying measure space; distribution with atoms are trickier.)
+(That’s assuming variables are absolutely continuous w.r.t some underlying measure space; distribution with atoms are more fiddly.)

-This is a good trick, although I need to sit down and think through it.
+This is a good trick, although I need to sit down and think it through.
 I would like to better understand:

 - the relationship between the underlying event space and the instrumental one we “sort of” construct in copula modeling.